AlbertoParravicini/segretini-matplottini/README.md

 ## Update 2022-09-25

 I'm revamping the structure of the repository, to make it easier to integrate in other repositories and create pretty plots.
-Some of the examples in `notebooks` might not work out-of-the-box, such as `plot_ridgeplot.py`.
+* Some of the examples in `notebooks` might not work out-of-the-box, such as `plot_ridgeplot.py`.
 I'll fix them as soon as possible!
+* I also added a new legend style, and squashed many bugs in `plot_utils.py`

 ## Update 2021-08-28